EDM505 Classroom Applications of Technology (2)

 EDM515 Classroom Management and Discipline (2)

 This course explores recent research and theory related to planning, organizing, and managing student learning and behavior in the classroom.
-Students will demonstrate effective classroom management and disciplinary teachings.
+Students will demonstrate effective classroom management and disciplinary teachings and will develop a comprehensive classroom management plan.
+Requires 15 hours of clinical experience.

 EDM517 Exceptionalities and Schooling (2)